LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/worker.md

 > function as intended.

 - Open admin powershell to `<repo-root>`.
-- Run the SimpleUAM worker node:
+- Run the SimpleUAM worker node process:
   ```bash
   pdm run suam-worker run
   ```

+!!!
+Note ""
+    If the worker node process is running and the broker is correctly configured then the worker is also a valid client.
+    This means that, if there is only one attached worker, you can run a basic round trip test of the system using [the instructions for testing the client node](../client/#test).

 ### Configure the Worker Node to Auto-Start on Boot *(Optional)* {#restart}